BCasaleiro/slack-file-cleaner/README.md

 * **not_authed** - No token provided
 * **invalid_auth** - Invalid token
-* **cant\_delete\_file** - The provided token doesn't have the correct permissions to delete that file. [^permissions]
+* **cant\_delete\_file** - The provided token doesn't have the correct permissions to delete that file. *

-[^permissions]: In order to delete all the files I recommend you to give admin permissons to the token you provided or most of the files will return this error message.
+*: In order to delete all the files I recommend you to give admin permissons to the token you provided or most of the files will return this error message.